dancer1325/opensearch-documentation/_security/getting-started.md

 ## Uploading the configuration to a security index

-The final step in configuring a user, role, or any other security configuration is uploading it to a OpenSearch security index.
-Only updating the files, without uploading them, will not change the configuration of an already running OpenSearch cluster.
+The final step in configuring a user, role, or any other security configuration is uploading it to a OpenSearch security index
+* Only updating the files, without uploading them, will not change the configuration of an already running OpenSearch cluster.

 To upload a configuration, the following command can be used with the admin certificate that was generated during `install_demo_configuration.sh` execution: